hakbot/hakbot-origin-controller/README.md

 Publishers included are:

 * FileSystem - Saves the results to the filesystem
+* KennaSecurity - Upload the results to KennaSecurity
 * ThreadFix - Upload the results to ThreadFix for vulnerability aggregation and normalization

 Use Cases